awslabs/multi-az-workshop/content/lab-5/index.en.md

 Then finally click *`Create deployment`* at the bottom of the screen.

 The application will begin deploying to one server in the first AZ.
 This deployment is using a feature of AWS CodeDeploy called zonal deployments.
 It allows you to deploy your applications one AZ at a time.
-This allows you to respond to failed deployments in the same way you respond to single-AZ infrastructure events.
+This enables you to respond to failed deployments in the same way you respond to single-AZ infrastructure events.
 While rollbacks are an essential part of a CI/CD system, they can take awhile to finish, and not every change can be rolled back.
 Shifting away from an AZ can be a simpler and faster solution.
 It also means you don't have to spend precious time during an event trying to figure out if a failure is deployment-related or due to an infrastructure event.
 For more details see [Fault-isolated, zonal deployments with AWS CodeDeploy](https://aws.amazon.com/blogs/devops/fault-isolated-zonal-deployments-with-aws-codedeploy/).

 The deployment will take a few minutes (typically about 3.5 to 4 minutes) and you can see the progress on the bottom of the page.